 Ammonia (NH₃)

 Ammonia (NH₃) is a colorless, pungent-smelling inorganic compound composed of nitrogen and hydrogen.
-It is one of the most important industrial chemicals globally and forms the backbone of the nitrogen fertilizer industry.
-Over 70% of global ammonia production is used directly or indirectly in fertilizer manufacturing, making it critical to modern agriculture and food security.
+It is one of the most important industrial chemicals in the world and forms the backbone of the nitrogen fertilizer industry.

 Chemical Composition